d2iq/ui-kit/packages/card/README.md

 # Card

-Cards are used to visually group related content.
-Cards can be used to make it easier for users to scan a view.
+Cards are used to visually group related content, making it easier for users to scan a view.

-## Aspect ratio
+## Aspect Ratio

-Sometimes we want a card's size to obey a specific aspect ratio.
-When an aspect ratio is defined, the card's width and height will always follow that proportion unless the content is too high: in which case the card's height will increase.
+By default, a card will resize to fit its content.
+However, sometimes we want a card's size to obey a specific aspect ratio.
+When an aspect ratio is defined, the card's width and height will always follow that proportion, unless the content is too high, in which case the card's height will expand.

 ## ButtonCard